backand/docs/docs/getting_started/security_auth.md

 ### Master Token

-The master Token is a token that you can use to access your Backand app without a username or password. **NOTE**: Use this token carfully, as it gives the user full access to your application..
+The master Token is a token that you can use to access your Backand app without a username or password. **NOTE**: Use this token carefully, as it gives the user full access to your application..
 This token mast be sent with the user's GUID token.

 ### API Signup Token